DianaDiandra/tech515-sparta-test-app-cicd/app/README.md

 This app is intended for use with the Sparta Global Devops Stream as a sample app.
 You can clone the repo and use it as is but no changes will be accepted on this branch.

-The app is a Node JS app with three pages..
+The app is a Node JS app with three pages.

 ### Homepage
 - `192.168.10.100:3000`
 ``localhost:3000``

 Displays a simple homepage displaying a Sparta logo and message.
-This page should return a 200 response.
+This page should return a 200 response!

 ### Blog